deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 > </details>

-> The table presents the inductive and deductive accuracy differences (Δ) for four multiplication calculation methods (Standard, Lattice, Repetitive, Egyptian) across two LLMs (Gemma-2-2B and Llama-3.1-8B), showing the impact of fine-tuning on partial products.
+> The table presents the changes in accuracy for identifying partial products and solving arithmetic tasks before and after fine-tuning LLMs on different sets of diagnostic tasks, comparing the performance across four multiplication calculation methods.

 </details>